 The potential fees with the Capital One® Spark® Cash Select for Business will take a chunk out of any rewards you earn, so if you go this route, you'll want to be certain to pay your balance in full in order to avoid the interest charges.

 The Bank of America® Business Advantage Cash Rewards Mastercard® credit card is a tiered cash-back rewards card designed to reward business owners for purchases they're likely to make.
-Cardholders earn 3 percent back on up to $250,000 in purchases made annually at gas stations and office supply stores (1 percent after that), 2 percent back on purchases at restaurants and 1 percent on all other purchases.
+Cardholders can earn 3% at gas stations (default), office supply stores, on travel, TV/telecom and wireless, computer services or business consulting; 2% cash back on dining (for the first $50,000 in combined choice category/dining purchases each calendar year 1% thereafter); and 1% cash back on all other purchases.

 Business owners with excellent credit who periodically need to carry a balance on their credit card to account for cash flow issues should take a look at this card.
 If you have more expenses than usual or business is slow, The Plum Card® from American Express may help you account for some of the shortfall.
 But business owners still need to have cash on hand to pay the minimum balance, so this card isn't for someone who's looking to float a new or struggling business with credit.